ey92/notes/2668notes.md

     - spells for a good afterlife, as much as Pyramid Texts
     - added content and broader availability
     - new: negative confession: list of sins not committed

+## Dynasty 13 1773-1650
+- "dark age", not well understood
+- little known of individual rulers at Itjtawy
+- local rulers governing at Xois and Avaris in Delta by 1730
+- Itjtawy rulers retreat to Thebes around this time
+- Hor Auibra's wooden ka statue

 # Middle Kingdom Renaissance
 - period of greater humanity, in literature, art